Present in UK

 - the affected tree is an oak tree.
-Most oak trees are fairly easy to identify by their distinctive leaves and bark; and
+Most oak species are fairly easy to identify by their distinctive leaves and bark; and

 - the caterpillars are oak processionary moth caterpillars and not those of another species.

 Report nests even if you do not see any caterpillars, because nests are a useful sign that the pest is in the area.
 Do not touch 'spent' nests, which can contain large numbers of the irritating hairs.

 Do not report adult moths, which are difficult to accurately identify, and are monitored by pheromone trapping.
 However, we do accept reports of OPM moths, especially females, caught in light traps by moth recorders who can accurately identify them.